yinongzhou/yinongzhou.github.io/_pages/profiles.md

     content: about_maria.md
     image_circular: false # crops the image to make it circular
   - align: left
+    image: justin.jpeg
+    content: about_justin.md
+    image_circular: false # crops the image to make it circular
+  - align: left
     image: charlotte.jpeg
     content: about_charlotte.md
     image_circular: false # crops the image to make it circular